About the Space Cookies

 We believe that all girls have the potential to change the world.

-As a Girl Scout troop and FIRST FRC team, we are in a unique position to serve as a force for changing people, challenging perceptions, and creating possibilities.
+As a Girl Scout troop and FIRST FRC team, we are in a unique position to serve as a force for changing people, challenging perceptions, constructing programs, and creating possibilities.